mlswg/mls-protocol/draft-ietf-mls-protocol.md

 External Commits work like regular Commits, with a few differences:

+* The Commit MUST NOT include any proposals by reference, since an external joiner cannot determine the validity of proposals sent within the group
 * The proposals included by value in an External Commit MUST meet the following
   conditions:
   * There MUST be a single ExternalInit proposal